Lara G. Davis

 Ms. Thomson is a passionate and ethical attorney who works diligently for and with each and every client.
 She empathizes with her clients, understanding the difficulties and emotional phases they endure throughout the legal process, recognizing that every case, and every client, is different.
 She helps them transition through what is normally a very emotionally draining time in their lives, and she is focused on working to efficiently obtain optimum results for every individual client and his or her children, whether they are able to settle their case out of court or have to litigate in front of a judge.

 Ms. Thomson is an active member of the legal community.
-She is a member of the Family Law Section of the Florida Bar Association, the Appellate Law Section of the Florida Bar Association, the Hillsborough Association of Women Lawyers, the National Association of Professional Women, and she is also has been trained in Collaborative Divorce.
+She was recently elected to the Executive Council of the Family Law Section of the Hillsborough County Bar Association.
+She is also a member of the Family Law Section of the Florida Bar Association, the Appellate Law Section of the Florida Bar Association, the Hillsborough Association of Women Lawyers, the National Association of Professional Women, and she is also has been trained in Collaborative Divorce.
 In a Collaborative Divorce, both attorneys and spouses sign a contract, agreeing not to litigate in court, but instead to reach an amicable settlement out of court.

 Ms. Thomson believes that a Collaborative Divorce (as well as an uncontested divorce) tends to promote family harmony both during and long after the divorce is final.
 She is a firm believer that it is in all parties' best interests to resolve a case amicably.

 Ms. Thomson volunteers her time with Are You Safe, Inc., a group that helps victims of domestic violence.
 Also, Ms. Thomson is very involved in numerous charity functions to raise money for cancer research, and she volunteers her time at her children’s schools.
-She also makes every effort to stay active and has completed several triathlons, including the St. Anthony’s Triathlon, the St. Petersburg Women’s Half Marathon, the Gasparilla Half Marathon, and the Tough Mudder.
+She also makes every effort to stay active.
+She completed her first full marathon in 2018, and she has completed numerous other athletic challenges, including the St. Anthony’s Triathlon, the St. Petersburg Women’s Half Marathon, the Gasparilla Half Marathon, and the Tough Mudder.